AlexOkrepkyi/SQL-hackerrank/README.md

 # SQL-hackerrank
 A list of interesting (imho) *.txt files with correct solutions from the https://www.hackerrank.com/, SQL challenges, MySQL database.

-As of 01/05/2020 the most interesting task is called 'Te Report', two solutions are available, however obviously there are more viable options.
+As of 01/05/2020, among the passed challenges, the most interesting task is called 'The Report', two solutions are available here, however there are more viable options, obviously.